-The Junior Subordinated Debentures are not redeemable prior to 2007 unless a Special Event (as defined herein) has occurred.
-The Junior Subordinated Debentures are redeemable prior to maturity at the option of the Company, subject to the receipt of any necessary prior regulatory approval, (i) after , 2007, in whole or in part, at a redemption price equal % of the principal amount thereof on , 2007 declining ratably on or after , 2007 declining ratably to on each thereafter to 100% on or after 2017, plus accrued and unpaid interest thereon, or (ii) at any time, in whole (but not in part), upon the occurrence and continuation of a Special Event at a redemption price equal to the greater of (a) 100% of the principal amount thereof or (b) as determined by a Quotation Agent (as defined herein), the sum of the present values of the principal amount and premium payable with respect to an optional redemption of such Junior Subordinated Debentures on 2007. together with scheduled payments of interest from the prepayment date to

-, 2007, discounted to the prepayment date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Rate (as defined herein) plus, in either case, accrued interest thereon to the date of prepayment, in each case subject to the further conditions described under "Description of Junior Subordinated Debentures--Redemption."
+The Junior Subordinated Debentures are not redeemable prior to August 1, 2007 unless a Special Event (as defined herein) has occurred.
+The Junior Subordinated Debentures are redeemable prior to maturity at the option of the Company, subject to the receipt of any necessary prior regulatory approval, (i) on or after August 1, 2007, in whole or in part, at a redemption price equal to 105.438% of the principal amount thereof on August 1, 2007 declining ratably on each August 1 thereafter to 100% on or after August 1, 2017, plus accrued and unpaid interest thereon, or (ii) at any time, in whole (but not in part), upon the occurrence and continuation of a Special Event at a redemption price equal to the greater of (a) 100% of the principal amount thereof or (b) as determined by a Quotation Agent (as defined herein), the sum of the present values of the principal amount and premium payable with respect to an optional redemption of such Junior Subordinated Debentures on August 1, 2007, together with scheduled payments of interest from the prepayment date to August 1, 2007, discounted to the prepayment date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Rate (as defined herein) plus, in either case, accrued interest thereon to the date of prepayment, in each case subject to the further conditions described under "Description of Junior Subordinated Debentures-- Redemption."
 The Capital Securities are subject to mandatory redemption, in whole or in part, upon repayment of the Junior Subordinated Debentures at Stated Maturity or their earlier redemption, in an amount equal to the amount of related Junior Subordinated Debentures maturing or being redeemed and at a redemption price equal to the redemption price of such Junior Subordinated Debentures, in each case plus accumulated and unpaid Distributions thereon to the date of redemption.

-Upon the occurrence and continuation of a Special Event, the Company will have the right, subject to the receipt of any necessary prior regulatory approval, to terminate the Trust and cause the Junior Subordinated Debentures to be distributed to the holders of the Capital Securities and the Common Securities in liquidation of the Trust.
+Upon the occurrence and continuation of a Special Event, the Company will have the right, subject to the receipt of any necessary prior regulatory approval, to dissolve the Trust and, after satisfaction of claims of creditors of the Trust, if any, as provided by applicable law, cause the Junior Subordinated Debentures to be distributed to the holders of the Capital Securities and the Common Securities in liquidation of the Trust.
 If the Junior Subordinated Debentures are distributed to the holders of Capital Securities upon the liquidation of the Trust, the Company will use its best efforts to list the Junior Subordinated Debentures on such stock exchanges, if any, on which the Capital Securities are then listed.
 See "Description of Capital Securities--Redemption--Special Event Redemption or Distribution of Junior Subordinated Debentures."

 In the event of the liquidation of the Trust, after satisfaction of the claims of creditors of the Trust, if any, as provided by applicable law, the holders of the Capital Securities will be entitled to receive a liquidation amount of \$1,000 per Capital Security plus accumulated and unpaid Distributions thereon to the date of payment, which may be in the form of a distribution of such amount in Junior Subordinated Debentures as described above.
-If such liquidation amounts payable to pay in full the aggregate liquidation amount, then the amounts payable directly by the Trust on the Capital Securities shall be paid on a pro rata basis.
+If such liquidation amounts payable directly by the Trust on the Capital Securities shall be paid on a pro rata basis.
 The holder(s) of the Common Securities will be entitled to receive distributions upon any such liquidation pro rata with the holders of the Capital Securities, except that if an Indenture Event of Default (as defined herein) has occurred and is continuing, the Capital Securities will have a priority over the Common Securities.
-See "Description of Capital Securities."
+See "Description of Capital Securities"